PaymentSuite/paymentsuite/README.md

 # Installing [StripeBundle](https://github.com/dpcat237/StripeBundle)

-You have to add next line into you composer.json file
+You have to add next line into you composer.json file.

     "require": {
         "php": ">=5.3.3",